Fix Missing Dll Files in Windows 10 & Learn what Causes that

-To better understand the problem, let’s first say what is a DLL file.
-DLL is short for Dynamic Link Library, and it is a type of file which contains a set of instructions used by other programs to perform certain operations.
+To better understand the problem, let’s first say what a DLL file is.
+DLL is short for Dynamic Link Library, and it is a type of file that contains a set of instructions used by other programs to perform certain operations.

 Let’s now see what to do if a DLL file is missing from your computer.